sherryyy19/gemini-genAI-projects/pdfChat-App/README.md

 # Chat with Multiple PDFs using Gemini

 ## Introduction
 The **Chat with PDF using the Gemini** application is a powerful AI-driven tool that enhances document interactions using **Retrieval-Augmented Generation (RAG)**.
-By integrating FAISS for efficient semantic search and Google Gemini LLM for intelligent responses, this application allows users to upload multiple PDF files and engage in meaningful, context-aware conversations.This approach enhances document analysis, making it ideal for research, business reports, and technical documentation.
+By integrating FAISS for efficient semantic search and Google Gemini LLM for intelligent responses, this application allows users to upload multiple PDF files and engage in meaningful, context-aware conversations.
+This approach enhances document analysis, making it ideal for research, business reports, and technical documentation.

 ## Features
 - Upload multiple PDF files.
 - Extract and process text from uploaded documents.
-- Store the chat history within the session
+- Session-based chat history for continuous interaction.
 - Ask context-specific questions and get detailed answers.
 - Uses Gemini LLM for high-quality, accurate responses.
 - Provides a user-friendly Streamlit interface.